wolframarnold/chromotype/doc/assets.md

 ## What happens when assets are modified in iPhoto?

-* Their SHA content fingerprint will not match.
-Two Assets will be created, and the least recently modified asset will set it's primary_derivative_asset_id to the most recently modified asset.
+* Their SHA content fingerprint will not match, but their EXIF content fingerprint will.

 ## What happens when a file is edited in place
-* The SHA content fingerprint will not match the previous value, which will require ** thumbnails to be rebuilt
-** recalculation of the "primary derivative asset id"

-## How are derivative asset ids recalculated?

-1. for a given asset, A
-2. there are N fingerprints: T.
-3. and there are 1 or more assets with matching fingerprints to T: M.
-4. the most recently modified asset that isn't in a path =~ /Masters|Originals?/ is the "primary": P
-5. collect all unique primary_derivative_asset_id in M that are not in M: O
-5. all assets in M set primary_derivative_asset_id to P.
-6. P.primary_derivative_asset_id is set to null.
-7. Recalculate all derivative asset IDs in O.

-# TODO: REWRITE ABOVE

-## How to determine the "primary" asset URI?

-select content_sha, min(uri), min(mtime) as min_mtime from asset_uri
-where asset_id = ?
-order by min_mtime desc
-group by 1
-limit 1
+If the SHA content fingerprint and the EXIF header don't match, we tombstone the Asset URI, and if that's the last Asset URI pointing to an Asset, we mark the asset as tombstoned.

+## What if the user wants to see the original and the edited version as different assets?

+We set "only_exact_matches" on both assets to true.

 # Asset library